Grammar 101: The greengrocer’s apostrophe

 One thing to remember in all of this is that an apostrophe is almost never used to indicate a plural.
 Which brings us back to the greengrocer’s apostrophe again.

 Getting this right is not a matter of being pedantic, it’s about clarity.
-When I see “Banana’s $4.99 / k”, I immediately wonder what belongs to the bananas.
+When I see “Banana’s $4.99 / k”, I immediately wonder what belongs to the bananas, but it’s not really ‘mission critical’ in this instance.
+Where it does matter, though, is in business writing.

 Getting apostrophes right in business writing